OPEN-NEXT/wp2.2_dev/README.md

     ```
     where `[url]` is the publicly accessible URL at which the dashboard is hosted.

+## Current results

+The `main` branch of this repository reflects the status of development at month 18 of the OPENNEXT project.
+At this time, we have achieved for the dashboard:

+1. Underlying algorithms to fetch project metadata (such as participant list, commit history, ticket activity) from their respective version control repository hosted on GitHub or Wikifactory.
+2. A minimum viable online dashboard that demonstrates interactive visualisations of the underlying data.

+The following sections describe in more detail on the design process and how the current state of this dashboard will facilitate future work.
 ## Design notes

 The essential sequence of operation for `osmine` and `osdash` has been described in the [Usage](#usage) section above.
 The following flowchart depicts that sequence:

 ![Dashboard flowchart](./docs/images/dashboard_flowchart.drawio.jpg)
+**Figure 2.** Sequence of events when running the `osmine` data-mining script and the `osdash` data visualisation dashboard.

+To re-iterate, the following in a textual description of the steps in the flowchart:

+1. `osmine` is run before `osdash` unless there is already data from previous runs to visualise.
+2. `osmine` reads the configuration file `config.yaml` which specifies the path to list of repositories to mine and where to store the fetched data.
+3. The list of repositories to mine is read from a CSV file (e.g. `input/OSH-repos.csv`).
+4. If there is data from previous runs of `osmine` (e.g. `data/mined_data.zip`), it is read into memory.
+5. The repositories from previously mined data and the list that was read in step 3 are combined into a list of repositories to mine in this run.
+6. `osmine` iterates through the URLs of each repository in the list and calls the GitHub or Wikifactory API by parsing the URLs.
+7. Data returned by the APIs are combined.
+8. The combined data is exported to a data file (e.g. `data/mined_data.zip`) for use by the `osdash` interactive dashboard.
+9. With a data file now in place (e.g. `data/mined_data.zip`), `osdash` can be run.
+10. `osdash` checks for presence of the data file, and should end if it does not exist.
+11. The data file is read into memory.
+12. Metrics (such as the number of commits to each repository each month) are computed.
+13. The interactive dashboard is served either directly by the Dash Python module or by a Flask server.

 The rest of this section describes the thought-process and decisions made when developing key components of this program.